Montreal Maroons: Attempted revival

-The Maroons' owners tried to sell their dormant franchise to interests in St. Louis, Missouri, but doubts regarding the previous failure of the St. Louis Eagles led to the league refusing permission.
+The Maroons' owners tried to sell their dormant franchise to interests in St. Louis, but doubts regarding the previous failure of the St. Louis Eagles led to the league refusing permission.
 At the 1945 annual league meeting, held on September 7, it was noted that the backers of the Maroons franchise were in discussion to sell to a group from Philadelphia fronted by Canadiens board member Len Peto.
-The league governors were prepared to approve the transfer, provided the Philadelphia group could prove they had the necessary funds for a hockey team.
+The league governors were prepared to approve the transfer, provided the Philadelphia group could prove they had the necessary funds for a team.
 They also made sure to clarify that the Maroons franchise rights would expire in April 1947 unless something was done with them.